-- goal is to renovate and transform the historic banking hall into a library appropriate to the premiere art and design school; the new library should exemplify the highest degree of design excellence and respect for the historic structure. - The challenges of a fixed budget and existing conditions must be met without compromising the needs of the library program.
+- appropriate to the premiere art and design school; the new library should exemplify the highest degree of design excellence and respect for the historic structure. - The challenges of a fixed budget and existing conditions must be met without compromising the needs of the library program.